When to stop searching

 Be sure you have multiple reasons to stop that are not based on the search process itself as described above.
 Searching is difficult for everyone who goes down this path.
 Just because you are frustrated, or have lost many bids, or your LOI’s have fallen apart does not mean you should bail out “early”.
 Perhaps you hate managing the interns, can’t face another prolonged negotiation with a seller or be in one more “auction” being conducted by a broker.
 Don’t blame the process, but instead re-examine it and refine your plan to move forward.

-Turn away all “job offers”, whether they come from very sincere sellers who would love to hire you to run their business, your ex-employer who desperately needs you back on an exciting project or an investor who sees a great opportunity for you.
+Turn away any “job offers”, whether they come from very sincere sellers who would love to hire you to run their business, your ex-employer who desperately needs you back on an exciting project or an investor who sees a great opportunity for you.
 On the other hand, you should have a Plan-B that you can fall back on, when you do decide to stop.
 But having no contingency plan is not a good reason not to stop.
-At the twelve month juncture, the best basis for not continuing is the realization that you don’t want to be a CEO of the type of business you are likely to buy.
+At the twelve month juncture, the best basis for not continuing is the realization that you don’t want to be a CEO of the type of business you are likely to buy and/or search is just not right for you.

 For all searchers, stopping their process is painful and filled with regret, second thoughts and even some shame.
 However, most report learning more in the time they spent searching than others do in 5x the time.
 Ex-searchers do land on their feet and bring significant value to the next step in their career path (See Blog – Life after winding down search).
 The most significant learning comes from self-reflection and awareness that comes from being able to step back and assess you own progress, and motivations – before making a difficult life decision to end their search, or continue on.